aws-samples/uncovering-hidden-connections-in-unstructured-financial-data/README.md

 ## Pre-requities
-- Amazon Bedrock - You will need access to Anthropic Claude v3 Sonnet.
+- Amazon Bedrock - You will need access to Anthropic Claude v3.7 sonnet.
 To setup model access in Amazon Bedrock, [read this](https://docs.aws.amazon.com/bedrock/latest/userguide/model-access.html).
 - Python - You will require Python 3 and above.
 - Node - You will require v18.0.0 and above.
 - Docker - You will require v24.0.0 and above with Docker Buildx, and have the docker daemon running.